NathanielInman/dotfiles/docs/setting-up-manjaro-or-archlinux.md

 - `neofetch` cli info tool
 - `sdcv-git` cli dictionary
 - `xsv` is a cli for splitting/joining/analyzing csv files
-- `zk` is a note-taking TUI with search built-in
+- `obsidian` is a note-taking application leveraging zettelkasten
 - `cronie` cron service to help sync any `notes` and `todo` repo changes automatically
 - `dog` is a DNS lookup cli info tool
 - `sd` is a replacement for sed with sane regex instead